vinayak-tyagi/Hospital-Managing-App/README.md

 ## Installation
 * Its mandatory to have Android Studio in your System
-* Simply clone this repo and Open it with android Studio with `Internet ON for Graddle Syn`
+* Simply clone this repo and Open it with android Studio with `Internet ON for Gradle Sync`
 * Than you are ready to run or alter some changes.